 Energy use in buildings is a sizable factor in annual operating costs and is the primary contributor to school district emissions.
-Significant decarbonization for the school district requires the implementation of load reduction and electrification measures as well as a transition to renewable energy sources.
+Significant decarbonization for the school district requires the implementation of load reduction (lowering overall energy use) and electrification (transitioning from delivered fossil fuels to high-efficiency electric options) measures as well as a transition to renewable energy sources.
 The implementation of these measures can lead to cost savings, CO2 savings, and improved comfort in the district's buildings.